anotherkaizhang/MGPMS/README.md

 ### Running

-Run `mgp-ms.py` to run MGP-MS, you can custermize parameters and your own dataset(s).
+Run `simulation.py' to generate data, or simply use the data in the 'data' folder Run 'MGP-MS.py', you can custermize hypter parameters and your own dataset(s).